 Applicants must submit:

-- A completed application for admission with all supporting materials, including transcript(s), references and an admission essay.
+- A completed Admissions Application with all supporting materials, including transcript(s), references and an admission essay.

 - how an education at AMBS will enrich their ministry

 Please note: Since the scholarship selection process is competitive and limited scholarship funds are available, a strong essay that clearly addresses the above areas — with attention to grammar and spelling — is important

 If you are interested in learning more about these scholarships, call the AMBS Admissions and Financial Aid Office at (800) 964-2627.